nextflow-io/nextflow/docs/process.md

 # Processes

-In Nextflow, a **process** is a function that is specialized for executing scripts in a scalable and portable manner.
+In Nextflow, a **process** is a specialized function for executing scripts in a scalable and portable manner.

 Here is an example process definition: